Epson QB1000: A High-End 4K HDR Laser Projector for Home Theater Fans

 Cons

-– No Dolby Vision support
+No Dolby Vision support

-– No 3D capability
+No 3D support

-The Epson QB1000 is ideal for those who want a high-performance home theater projector with accurate color, strong HDR, and real 4K resolution—even in brighter rooms.
-It’s a versatile option for both movie lovers and gamers looking for top-tier image quality.
+The Epson QB1000 is great for home theater fans who want accurate colors, strong HDR, and real 4K quality—even in brighter rooms.
+It’s a solid choice for both movies and gaming.

 Epson QB1000 Hardware Overview